ChelseyG/DHCU-Notebook/Events/2018-01-12-DigitalInterfacing-event.md

  * Issue of preservation for the interfaces
  * effort not to lose data, but not always to preserve the interface

+think about the layers too descritly - think more about how they interact closely importance of user testing new medium asks new quetions about the past change perspectives? like video game...